What do you want in a knife? Before you invest in a tool that might save your life, look around for a thorough, knowledgeable review.

 I haven’t “needed” a new knife in well over 30 years.
 While I occasionally receive a knife from a manufacturer at no charge in hopes that I’ll test it, I generally buy, borrow, or barter to acquire a knife.
 A review generally takes a minimum of 5-10 hours before I even get to the actual field work.
 The knife is carried daily, as best I can under the limitations of working on a college campus, walking a household dog, and domestic chores.
 The actual review production, including field testing, writing, photography, video work etc. can take another 20 to 25 hours.

 Do the math: If I get a “free” $250 knife in some exchange so that I can write a review, I’m not even making minimum wage.
 That amount doesn’t justify my time spent, and certainly doesn’t pay the overhead needed to operate a website.
-(SCS has been online for going on eight years – and we’re expanding – so I obviously enjoy what I do!)
+(SCS has been online for more than 14 years – and we’re expanding – so I obviously enjoy what I do!
+Our Youtube channel will soon hit over 10 million views.)

 So why do do knife reviews at all?
 Simple – I am a cutlery addict and can’t quit.
 I LOVE all kinds of edged implements.
-I truly enjoy trying out new designs and steels, and you the reader like seeing the videos and posts.
+I truly enjoy trying out new designs and steels, and the audience likes seeing the videos and posts.
 The number of views and the positive feedback and comments prove that.

 ANYONE CAN DO A KNIFE REVIEW